ameli/imate/docs/source/tutorials/docker.rst

   docker pull sameli/imate

-The docker image has the followings pre-installed:
+The docker image has the following pre-installed:

 * CUDA: in ``/usr/local/cuda``
 * Python 3.9: in ``/usr/bin/python3``